 Types of Under-Market-Value Home Prices

 In any given market at any time of the year, you're likely to find home prices that sound too good to be true.
 Before you jump on these under-market-value home prices, ask your agent to help you understand why those homes are priced so low.
 What types of under-market-value homes exist?
 Let's take a look:

 For the most part, these prices are fabricated.
 Nobody knows what the bank will accept, so agents tell sellers to price a short sale really low in hopes of attracting deal-hungry homebuyers.

-However, banks take their sweet time responding to short sales, in part because banks will order a broker price opinion (BPO), and that can take a while.
-If the comparable sales don't support the sales price, it's unlikely the bank will accept your offer.
-There are many reasons to avoid short sale homes.
+However, banks take their sweet time responding to short sales, in part because they will order a broker price opinion (BPO), and that can take a while.
+If the comparable sales don't support the sales price, it's unlikely that the bank will accept your offer.
+That is one of the many reasons to avoid short sale homes.

 You can't fix a bad location.
 You can fix functional obsolescence, but you ordinarily can't move a home from its spot.
 If it's next to the freeway, a landfill, or a commercial zone, you're pretty much stuck.
 Remember the mantra: "Location, location, location."